Grow your craft and your business

 3) Get in the Hotseat

-Each member of the Maker Council gets one session each quarter (approximately) to enlist the help of the Council on tackling the biggest challenges in their business.
+On a rotating basis, each member of the Maker Council gets to enlist the help of the Council on tackling the biggest challenges in their business.
 We all work together to help you overcome anything that is stopping you from succeeding.

 2) Business Education